-Adventure in Culture and Technology (ACAT) Seminar Series
+Adventure in Culture and Technology (ACAT) Seminar Series and Blog

 The Centre for Culture and Technology presents the ACAT monthly seminar series.
 These seminars allow our researchers to disseminate and communicate their research to their fellow CCAT members and the broader university.